Agoric/documentation/main/guides/js-programming/agoric-js-overview.md

 The most common way to invoke an indirect eval is `(1,eval)(code)`.

-The SES shim cannot correctly emulate a direct eval.
+The SES proposal does not change how direct and indirect eval work.
+However, the SES shim cannot correctly emulate a direct eval.
 If it tried, it would perform an indirect eval.
-This could be pretty confusing, because the code might not actually use objects from the local scope.
-You might not notice the problem until some later change altered the behavior.
+This could be pretty confusing, because the evaluated code would not use objects from the local scope as expected.
+Furthermore, in the future when SES is natively implemented by JavaScript engines, the behavior would revert to direct eval, allowing access to anything in scope.

-To avoid this confusion, the shim uses a regular expression to reject code that looks like it is performing a direct eval.
+To avoid this confusion and compatibility risk, the shim uses a regular expression to reject code that looks like it is performing a direct eval.
 This regexp is not complete (you can trick it into allowing a direct eval), but that’s safe because it really performs an indirect eval.
-Our goal is just to guide people away from confusing behaviors early in their development process.
+Our goal is just to guide people away from confusing and non-compliant behaviors early in their development process.

 This regexp falsely rejects occurrences inside static strings and comments.